iftikharrasha/pizza-parlor-framer-motion/README.md

 Note: the transition will be written inside visible(animate) Also, if we use the variant in parent, no need to write initial and animate in child

+###### keyframes

+scale: [1, 1.1, 1, 1.1, 1, 1.1, 1]

+each points represents different keyframes, we can use this array for other styles too

+###### repeated animations - continuous

+what if we need to use infinitely times animations?

+instead of using scale manually we can shorthand it by using yoyo transition

+scale: 1.1

+transition:{
+    yoyo: 10/infinity
+}

+10 is for 10 times or we can use infinity

+###### animation presence

+what if we want to go off of the page but not so fast, like faded

+<AnimatePresence>Wrap up the whole conditional element here</AnimatePresence>
+then inside the motion.element we use an exit= {{ which tells us how to fade out }}